tsileo/incremental-backups-tools/README.rst

  Incremental-Backups-Tools
 ===========================

-Storage agnostic incremental backups tools, building blocks for creating incremental backups utility.
+Storage agnostic incremental backups tools, building blocks for creating incremental backups utilities.

 * Use `pyrsync <https://pypi.python.org/pypi/pyrsync>`_ (a pure Python rsync implementation with SHA256 hash) to compute patch/diff.
 * Rely on `dirtools <https://github.com/tsileo/dirtools>`_ (for .gitignore like exlusion, and helpers it provides)

-This is initially designed as a foundation for `bakthat <http://docs.bakthat.io>`_ incremental backups plugin, so, implementation of signature, encryption, storage, management of full backups and diff is up to you.
+This project is initially designed as a foundation for `bakthat <http://docs.bakthat.io>`_ incremental backups plugin, so the implementation of features like signature, encryption, storage, management of full/incremental backups is up to you.

 Components
 ==========